Marlene Alraune: Fictional character biography

-Marlene is the daughter of archaeologist Dr. Peter Alraune Sr. and the brother of Dr. Peter Alraune Jr. She is first seen in the Sudan with her father when he is killed by the mercenary Raoul Bushman.
+Marlene is the daughter of archaeologist Peter Alraune Sr. and the brother of Peter Alraune Jr. She is first seen in Sudan with her father when he is killed by the mercenary Raoul Bushman.
 Another mercenary named Marc Spector saves Marlene's life, but Bushman ends up leaving Spector to die in the desert.
-Dr. Alraune's workers bring Spector's inert body to the tomb of Pharaoh Seti III.
+Peter Alraune's workers bring Spector's inert body to the tomb of Pharaoh Seti III.
 Spector miraculously revives and he and Marlene return to the United States where he became the crimefighter Moon Knight.
-Marlene began to fall in love with Marc Spector who used the alias of financier Steven Grant and cab driver Jake Lockley.
+Marlene began to fall in love with Spector, who also used the alias of Steven Grant and Jake Lockley.

-As Moon Knight does his crimefighting, Marlene assists him by doing undercover work.
-In addition, she did like Spector's Steve Grant alias out of the other aliases he used due to Moon Knight's schizophrenia.

-When Moon Knight is being called back to Sudan due to a vision of Khonshu, Marlene stated that she would leave Marc if he left.
+When Moon Knight is called back to Sudan due to a vision of Khonshu, Marlene stated that she would leave Marc if he left.
 As a result, Marlene moves out of their Long Island apartment.

-Enrolling in a university to study work, Marlene moved in with her husband Eric Fontaine who is now in a wheelchair.
-She graduated from the university and became a researcher at Seaview Research Hospital.
+Enrolling in a university to study work, Marlene moves in with her husband Eric Fontaine.
+She graduates from the university and becomes a researcher at Seaview Research Hospital.
+Marlene and Eric later separate, with Marlene returning to Marc Spector's side.

-After she and Eric went their separate ways, Marlene returned to Marc Spector who is now operating as Moon Knight out of his mansion on Long Island.

 After a while, both of them went their separate ways as Marc Spector's lifestyle was starting to endanger Marlene.
-Sometime later, Moon Knight appeared to Marlene under the alias of Jake Lockley where the two of them became romantically involved that resulted in them having a pink-haired child named Diatrice Alraune.
-Moon Knight's other personalities are unaware of this until Bushman and Sun King attacked Marlene's house where the truth was revealed to them.
-Marc Spector became Moon Knight to get to Marlene where the existence of Diatrice Alraine was revealed.
-She also had a drawing of herself as Moon Knight alongside older versions of her father and mother.
+Some time later, Moon Knight's Jake Lockley persona has a child named Diatrice with Marlene.
+Moon Knight's other personalities are unaware of this until Bushman and Sun King attack Marlene's house, where the truth is revealed to them.

-When Sun King was defeated, Marlene tended to Moon Knight's injuries.